To receive federal student aid, a student must meet certain eligibility requirements as listed below:

 - Must be making satisfactory academic progress (SAP) to retain eligibility for federal student aid.

 - Must not have been convicted of possession or sale of drugs during a period of enrollment for which the student received federal student aid.
-In order to determine your eligibility, visit the following website and complete the Drug Conviction Worksheet.
+In order to determine your eligibility, please contact the financial aid department for help accessing a drug conviction worksheet.

 - Must not be incarcerated.
 Incarcerated students are not eligible for FSA loans, but are eligible for FSEOGs and FWS.
 They are also eligible for Pell grants if they are not incarcerated in a federal or state penal institution.
 A student is considered to be incarcerated if he or she is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution (whether it is operated by the government or a contractor).
 A student is not considered to be incarcerated if he or she is in a half-way house or home detention or is sentenced to serve only weekends.